Konvt/pgbar/README.md

 /* Notify the progress bar that it's time to update. */ void update()

+/* The iterative progress of the progress bar will advance `next_step` steps at a time,
+ * and steps that exceed the total number of tasks will be ignored. */ void update(std::size_t next_step)

+/* Check whether the progress bar object has been started. */ bool check_update() const noexcept

+/* Check whether the progress bar object has been updated. */ bool check_full() const noexcept

 /* Setting the stream object for progress bar output.
  * Does not guarantee visibility when output to a file. */ pgbar& set_ostream(std::ostream& _ostream) noexcept